NZ Muse

 It’s easy and cheap to start a business here, though we don’t yet have much of an entrepreneurial ecosystem – connectedness is something we need to work on.
 That’s slooooowly starting to change.
 Startup weekends have arrived here.
 It seems like incubators, accelerators, economic development agencies, and entrepreneurs starting to work together more.
 And there are more business/startup competitions popping up – the BNZ/Webstock Startup Alley, the BNZ/Virgin challenge, the government’s Business Plan competition, the GO UK business plan competition, etc.

 We have a few great success stories but we need more innovation and more risk taking.
 And there’s definitely consensus that many don’t dream big enough – once you’ve got the bach (holiday house), boat and Beamer (BMW) that’s where we stop.
+On the flipside, work-life balance is prized by a lot of us here.
+It’s said a lot of our startups are taken aback by the 24/7 nature of Silicon Valley when they get there.

 There’s plenty of talk about lack of capital, though I’ve talked to some who say investors are very risk averse, forcing them to look overseas for cash.
 On the other hand another view is that if you’re amazing enough, money is never an issue.
 There’s the NZVIF (which just set up a new tech fund with help from Peter Thiel), the national angel association, Ice Angels and other investment groups (Sparkbox, No 8 Ventures, Southgate Labs, Movac, Angel HQ, Powerhouse Ventures, and more).
 See here and here for a little more on funding – but there’s a lot of bootstrapping and a lot of mortgaging the house.

 There was the Knowledge Wave and the likes of the late Sir Paul Callaghan advocating for an economy increasingly weighted toward weightless exports driven by science and technology, but progress is slow.
-See here, here, here, here and here.
+See here, here, and here.

 At the government level we’ve gone from the ministry of research, science and technology to the ministry of science and innovation and now to the ministry of business, innovation and employment.
 With any luck the proposed Wynyard Innovation Centre on the Auckland waterfront will go ahead, providing a business hub.